Encharted Cook

 Make-Ahead & Storage

-You can make the meatloaf mixture and press it into the loaf pan up to one day in advance of baking it.
-Cover the pan with aluminum foil or plastic wrap and refrigerate it until you are ready to bake it.
-The baking time will take up to half an hour longer.
+Make-Ahead: You can mix the meatloaf and press it into the loaf pan up to 1 day before baking.
+Cover tightly with plastic wrap or aluminum foil and refrigerate until ready to bake.
+Since the meatloaf will be cold, add up to 30 minutes to the baking time.

-Leftover meatloaf can be wrapped in plastic wrap, or aluminum foil, or stored in an airtight container, in the refrigerator for up to 5 days.
+Storage: Wrap leftover meatloaf in plastic wrap or aluminum foil, or place it in an airtight container.
+Refrigerate for up to 5 days.

 Calories: 344kcal | Carbohydrates: 8g | Protein: 22g | Fat: 24g | Saturated Fat: 9g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 10g | Trans Fat: 1g | Cholesterol: 123mg | Sodium: 289mg | Potassium: 408mg | Fiber: 0.3g | Sugar: 4g | Vitamin A: 159IU | Vitamin C: 1mg | Calcium: 61mg | Iron: 3mg